Cognitive Training To Boost IQ

 - Do these gains carry-over into improved real world academic performance.

-For sure, these are interesting times for brain training programs.
+For sure, these are interesting times for cognitive training.
 Improved academic performance can come from changing either IQ or learning skills — it is the combination that defines academic outcomes.

-Fast ForWord is a cognitive training program used by Gemm Learning, that works almost exclusively on the Learning Skills part of this equation, specifically the phonological awareness and working memory skills required for reading.
-Our students tend to have an auditory processing disorder or need help with dyslexia, reading fluency or comprehension.
+Fast ForWord is a cognitive training program used by Gemm Learning, that works on learning and working memory skills.
+We use Fast ForWord to provide help with dyslexia, reading and other learning issues.
 By improving processing, focus and working memory skills, our treatment makes language and reading easier and more natural.

 Interestingly, Fast ForWord has also been part of long term studies, using an IQ test each year, and it has shown that students have made gains for the 3-4 years after doing the program.
 We have always attributed these gains to the fact that IQ tests require good reading and language skills, and that is where Fast ForWord excels.
 But it is possible that the working memory gains from Fast ForWord, so critical to IQ, really are impacting fluid intelligence.